sqlhabit/sql-mdn-docs/pages/select.md

 FROM users
 ~~~

-Sometimes it returns too much columns, so usually you want to specify columns you want to get:
+Sometimes it returns too many columns, so usually you want to specify the columns you want to get:

 ~~~pgsql
 SELECT